KrainskiL/CGE.jl/README.md

 ```
 Make sure to copy the CLI file from this location (as it is read only).

-Alternatively you can just download CGE_CLI.jl from GitHub repository.
-It is located in `example/` folder.
+Alternatively you can just download CGE_CLI.jl from GitHub repository - it is located in `example/` folder.

 Finally you might also download the whole repository and extract the CGE_CLI.jl file from it.
 ```shell